RobBowman/robbowman.github.io/_posts/2023-10-15-az-func-run-from-zip.md

 The second stage:

-+ downloads the content of the pipeline archive (default vbehaviour of deployment task)
++ downloads the content of the pipeline archive (default behaviour of deployment task)
 + deploys to function app

 ```yaml